PavinWu/CSIRO_auralisation/README.md

 If I write detailed explanation, it will probably be convoluted since I have to keep finding new words to describe some abstract features, which doesn't have an analogue to what most people know (?).
 #### note 2
 If you are reading this, thanks Son and Qing for opportunities.
+I hope I at least gave you guys some ideas.